I-2-0-21.Objection to Appearing at Hearing by Audio or Agency Video

 D. Untimely Objections

-If the claimant submits an objection to appearing by VTC after the 30-day timeframe, the ALJ will evaluate whether the claimant has good cause for the late submission.
+If the claimant submits an objection to appearing by audio, by agency video, or both, after the 30-day timeframe, the ALJ will evaluate whether the claimant has good cause for the late submission.
 If there is no evidence in the file indicating the reason for the late objection, the ALJ will send the claimant and representative, if any, a letter requesting an explanation for the untimely objection.
 The ALJ will add the letter and any response to the claim(s) file as exhibits.
 In evaluating good cause, the ALJ will use the standards set forth in 20 CFR 404.911 and 416.1411.

 If the ALJ does not find good cause for the untimely objection, the HO will notify the claimant and representative, if any, before the hearing is scheduled.
 The ALJ's finding must be in a writing that is associated with the record and added as an exhibit.